cliosight/cliosight_templates/overview.md

 }
 ```

-### Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>
+### Creating Graphs and Charts with JavaScript libraries <a name="graphs"></a>
 Tabular data from reports can be used to plot graphs and charts using the standard Javascript libraries like Chart.js, HighCharts, D3.js and C3.js to name a few.
 One such example is a line chart that depicts trends form datasets in three different datasources, viz. in-built, containerized and fully-managed MySQL database instances across different cloud platforms.
-We can also display live stats by fetching data through a report API or by using it in an iframe.
-The simplest way is to add it to a dashboard.
+We can also display live stats by fetching data from a report.

 Chart with different datasources (coming soon)
 [Live stats](https://app.cliosight.com/app/reports/85/show/public?noNavbar=true)